spencer-shadley/completed-class/01-Class-Content/04-Web-APIs/02-Homework/README.md

   * When time runs out and/or all questions are answered, the user is presented with their final score and asked to enter their initials.
 Their final score and initials are then stored in `localStorage`.

+* Your application should also be responsive, ensuring that it adapts to multiple screen sizes.

-* Refer to the animated GIF in `Assets` for a demonstration of the application functionality.
+* Refer to the animated GIF below for a demonstration of the application functionality.

 ![code quiz](./Assets/04-Web-APIs-homework-demo.gif)